bscannestra/bscannestra.github.io/J296final/J296finalproject.md

 * Max Jay
     * mjay@esrb.org

-Max is the associate director for communications at the Electronic Software Rating Board, or ESRB, which is a video game industry self-regulatory board that provides video game ratings for parents and consumers.
+Max is the associate director for communications at the Entertainment Software Rating Board, or ESRB, which is a video game industry self-regulatory board that provides video game ratings for parents and consumers.

 I also used various online sources including the ESRB website, past reporting on Australia's proposed loot box regulation and the ESRB's adoption of "In-Game Purchases" and "In-Game Purchases (Includes Random Items)".